davreev/SpatialSlur/README.md

   <img src="https://github.com/daveReeves/SpatialSlur/blob/master/Examples/Gallery/170720_Relief_02.gif" alt="Banner">
 </p>

-## Dependencies
+### Overview
-While the core library has no dependencies aside from the .NET framework, the repository also includes a number of separate libraries for interfacing with 3d modeling applications that support scripting in .NET such as Rhino and Unity.
-Each interface library references assemblies from its target application, so if these dependencies can't be resolved, the library will need to be removed from the solution before compiling.
+This repository consists of a standalone core library along with a number of extension libraries for interfacing with .NET APIs of other applications such as Rhino and Unity.

-## Overview
 Below is a brief outline of the core library by namespace.
 For further detail, take a look at the [reference documentation](https://github.com/daveReeves/SpatialSlur/tree/master/SpatialSlur/Documentation) or dive into source files and poke around.
 If you have specific questions, comments, or suggestions, feel free to [contact me](http://spatialslur.com/contact/).

 + __SlurCore__ contains base geometric data types and utility methods as well as extension methods for .NET Framework types.